genevaers/Community/GOVERNANCE.md

 It is proposed that The GenevaERS Project committers compose the initial Technical Steering Committee (TSC):

+* Chair
 * Solution architect
-* Integration architect
 * Performance Engine lead
 * Workbench lead
-* Documentation lead
-* Build lead
-* Ancillary project lead, like Apache Spark integration
+* Spark and Other Technology integration
-* Website and Marketing lead

 The Delivery Manager is an advisor to the TSC.